 Dr. Lee received her doctorate from the University of Louisville and was honored to be a National Leadership in Visual Impairment (NCLVI) fellow during her doctoral program.
 Her master’s degree was in Orientation & Mobility and her bachelor’s degree in teaching was in elementary education and visual impairment.
 Both degrees were from Western Michigan University.

-Prior to receiving his doctorate at the University of Iowa in 1981, Dr. McKenzie served as a public school secondary social studies teacher and special education resource teacher.
-Since arriving at the University of Kentucky in 2002, he has been a member of the Learning & Behavior Disorders program faculty and served as that program’s Faculty Chair from 2004 – 2008.
-Dr. McKenzie’s area of instructional expertise is the assessment of learning and other mild disabilities, and his current research focuses on improving the quality of collaborative, co-teaching models of instruction and issues related to response-to-intervention models.
+Prior to receiving his doctorate at the University of Iowa in 1981, Dr. Robert McKenzie served as a public school secondary social studies teacher and special education resource teacher.
+Since arriving at the University of Kentucky in 2002, he has been a member of the Learning and Behavior Disorders program faculty and served as that program’s Faculty Chair from 2004 – 2008.
+Dr. McKenzie’s area of instructional expertise is the assessment of learning and other mild disabilities.
+His research focuses on improving the quality of collaborative, co-teaching models of instruction, and issues related to response-to-intervention models.

 Dr. Amy Spriggs is an assistant professor in the Department of Early Childhood, Special Education and Rehabilitation Counseling.
-Dr. Spriggs received her Bachelor of Science, Master of Education and Doctorate Degrees in Special Education at the University of Georgia.
-Dr. Spriggs taught in public schools while pursuing her degrees and has over ten years of experience working with students with autism spectrum disorder (ASD) and students with moderate/severe disabilities.
-Dr. Spriggs secured grant monies to be used in her classrooms.
-Dr. Spriggs focused her research on student needs to include practical systematic instruction implementation in the classroom, strategies to increase independence, access to recreation and leisure activities, and video modeling.
+Dr. Spriggs received her Bachelor of Science, Master of Education, and Doctorate Degrees in Special Education at the University of Georgia.
+While pursuing her degrees, Dr. Spriggs taught in the public schools, giving her over ten years of experience working with students with autism spectrum disorder (ASD) and students with moderate/severe disabilities.
+During this time, Dr. Spriggs secured grant monies to be used in her classroom.
+Her research focused on student needs including practical systematic instruction implementation in the classroom, strategies to increase independence, access to recreation and leisure activities, and video modeling.
 Dr. Spriggs has authored book chapters and publications pertaining to these topics, and has presented her research at state and national conferences.

-Dr. Spriggs is currently the Program Faculty Chair for the Moderate and Severe Disabilities (MSD) program.
-She advises all undergraduates and teaches both undergraduate and graduate methods and practicum courses in the MSD program.
+Dr. Spriggs is currently the Program Faculty Chair for the Moderate and Sever Disabilities (MSD) program.
+She advises all undergraduates and teaches MSD courses at the undergraduate and graduate level.

 Research interests include practical systematic instructional strategies for individuals with ASD and moderate/severe disabilities, increased independence, evidence-based practices, and technology.